planttheidea/react-magnitude/README.md

 ## Convenience methods

-For each key that is measured, a convenience function exists on the main `measure` function.
+For each key that is measured, a convenience function exists on the `measure` decorator.
 Example:

 ```javascript
 @measure.width